Language and Sketching: An LLM-driven Interactive Multimodal Multitask Robot Navigation Framework: Related Work

 \section{Related Work}

-\textbf{LLM in navigation:} A pivotal method is using textual directives to ensure robots understand user needs. \cite{hong2021vln} incorporated a language model with a visual module to enhance performance in visual-linguistic navigation (VLN) tasks.
-Building on this, \cite{lin2022adapt} added an action prompt base, deepening robots' environment comprehension.
-Later, \cite{bucker2023latte} introduced a transformer framework that adjusts navigation via textual cues. \cite{cui2023no} presented a linguistic-based interface for open-ended robotic control in human-machine interactions.
+\textbf{LLM in navigation:} In mobile robot navigation tasks, providing textual directives for robots is an intuitive way to ensure robots understand user needs.
+Incorporating a language model with a visual module enhances performance in visual-linguistic navigation (VLN) tasks~\cite{hong2021vln}.
+Building on this, researchers have added an action prompt base to deepen robots’ environment comprehension~\cite{lin2022adapt}.
+Later, a transformer framework was developed to adjust navigation based on textual cues~\cite{bucker2023latte}.
+A linguistic-based interface for open-ended robotic control in human-machine interactions was presented~\cite{cui2023no}.
 However, challenges remain in textual understanding.
-The swift progress of Language Language Models (LLMs) has spurred interest in robot linguistic control. \cite{vemprala2023chatgpt} utilized the ChatGPT API to guide robots, presenting a fresh approach for LLMs in robotics. \cite{liang2023code} suggests a function library to amplify LLM capabilities for complex tasks. \cite{ahn2022can, lin2023text2motion} focus on constraining LLM outputs to produce robot-executable directives. \cite{huang2023voxposer} combines Visual Language Models with LLMs, using value maps for robot path plotting. \cite{zhao2023chat} exemplifies efforts to assimilate multimodal data atop visual information.
-Although \cite{jiang2022vima} merges text and visual tokens, the need for set icons limits its adaptability.
-Given these methods' reliance on visual data, there's a trade-off in environmental understanding accuracy and increased system loads.
-This poses challenges for home robots, leading us to explore non-visual environmental comprehension.
+The swift progress of LLM has spurred interest in robot linguistic control.
+Researchers have used the ChatGPT API to guide robots, presenting a novel approach for LLM in robotics~\cite{vemprala2023chatgpt}.
+A function library has been suggested to amplify LLM capabilities for complex tasks~\cite{liang2023code}, while others have focused on constraining LLM outputs to produce robot-executable directives~\cite{ahn2022can, lin2023text2motion}.
+Combining Visual Language Models with LLM, researchers have used value maps for robot path plotting~\cite{huang2023voxposer}, exemplifying efforts to assimilate multimodal data atop visual information~\cite{zhao2023chat}.
+Although text and visual tokens have been merged, the need for set icons limits its adaptability~\cite{jiang2022vima}.
+Given these methods’ reliance on visual data, a trade-off exists between environmental understanding accuracy and increased system loads, posing challenges for home robots and prompting researchers to explore non-visual environmental comprehension.